 Start by mixing 2 gallons of mineral spirits and 3/4 gallon of China White low-luster oil paint with 1 quart of ebony stain.
 Mix that together thoroughly and test it on a sample board that has been bleached twice.
 Then add whatever you need to alter the formula to achieve the desired look.

-In addition to the China White paint and ebony stain (which together, add up to gray), you should have on hand tinting pigment—bought in tubes at the paint store—in colors that counteract the color you're trying to neutralize.
-Bleached red and white oak turns lemon-yellowish, so the stain should include a minute amount of purple.
+In addition to the China White paint and ebony stain (which together, add up to gray), you should have tinting pigment on-hand—bought in tubes at the paint store—in colors that counteract the color you’re trying to neutralize.
+Bleached red and white oak turns lemon yellow, so the stain should include a minute amount of purple.
 Unbleached red oak turns reddish, so the stain should include a minute amount of green to neutralize the red.
-Yellow pine turns yellow/orange, so the stain should include purple/blue tint to neutralize the yellow-orange.
-Heart pine turns red-orange, so the stain should include green/blue tint to neutralize the red-orange.
-Always add the color opposite the one you're trying to neutralize.
-Refer to a color wheel to determine a color's exact opposite.
+Yellow pine turns yellow-orange, so the stain should include purple-blue tint to neutralize the yellow-orange.
+Heart pine turns red-orange, so the stain should include green-blue tint to neutralize the red-orange.
+Always add the color opposite the one you’re trying to neutralize.
+Refer to a color wheel to determine a color’s exact opposite.